yosrahelal/paladin/portara/README.md

 # Portara

 This is the main process for paladin.
-To run this, you will need to have the kata library built and in the same directory as the jar file.
-The kata library is a Go library that is used to orchestrate a transaction through assembly, endorsement, notarisation, and submission to the EVM base ledger.
-The kata library is built using the following commands:
+To run this, you will need to have the core library built and in the same directory as the jar file.
+The core library is a Go library that is used to orchestrate a transaction through assembly, endorsement, notarisation, and submission to the EVM base ledger.
+The core library is built using the following commands:

- - build the kata library
+ - build the core library
 ```
 pushd ../core/go
 make
 popd
 ```

- - copy the kata library to the current directory
+ - copy the core library to the current directory
 ```
-cp ../core/go/kata.so .
+cp ../core/go/core.so .
 ```
 TODO: LD_LIBRARY_PATH / LIBPATH do not seem to work on MacOS.
 Need to find a way to set the library path for the JVM on MacOS.